NuCivic/react-nvd3/README.md

 For more information about the available options you could check the nvd3 documentation http://nvd3.org/

-**NOTICE:** An extensive documentation with examples is embeded in the repository https://github.com/novus/nvd3/blob/master/examples/documentation.html .
+**NOTICE:** An extensive documentation with examples is embeded in the repository https://github.com/novus/nvd3/blob/master/examples/documentation.html.
 If you want to check it just clone it and open that file.

 #### Configure nested nvd3 components
-If you need to configure nested nvd3 components you need to pass a nested object with the configurations to the property that match with the nested component.
+If you need to configure nested nvd3 components then pass a nested object with the configurations to the property that match with the nested component.

 Suppose you need to disable tooltips in your charts: